ClementNerma/Rave/docs/books/hybrid.md

   public func %toFloat ()     : float;

   public func %toString ()    : string;
-  public func %toNumber ()    : Number;
+  public func %toNumber ()    : number;
   // ...
 ```

 There two last overloads can be automatically available even if they are not written by hand: `%toNumber` and `%toString`.
-The first one returns a `Number` instance but exists if and only if either `%toInteger` and/or `%toFloat` is implemented.
+The first one returns a `number` instance but exists if and only if either `%toInteger` and/or `%toFloat` is implemented.
 If `%toFloat` exists, it will return its result, else it will return `%toInteger`'s one.

 The `%toString` overload will simply return a string if **any** typecasting overload is implemented.
 It will give priority to `%toNumber`, then to `%toBoolean`.
 That's as simple as that.
 It can be useful in some cases like in interfaces and/or traits like we'll see later.

-**NOTE :** `Number` is the mother class of both `int` and `float`, themselves respectively mothers of all integers types like `uint8` or `int32` for the first one and floating-points types like `ufloat` or `double` for the second one.
+**NOTE :** `number` is the mother class of both `int` and `float`, themselves respectively mothers of all integers types like `uint8` or `int32` for the first one and floating-points types like `ufloat` or `double` for the second one.

 A concrete example of using these overloads is when using the `println!` flex.
 It takes as an argument any instance implementing `%toPrimitive`, gets this overload's result, and prints it in the output.
 There are several usages of it, but most are to use them in interfaces and traits.